 Empowering the UK for the Fourth Industrial Revolution, through advanced connected manufacturing technologies.

-The AMRC Factory 2050 is the UK’s first fully reconfigurable assembly and component manufacturing facility for collaborative research, capable of rapidly switching production between different high-value components and one-off parts.
+The AMRC Factory 2050 is the UK’s first state of the art factory, entirely dedicated to conducting collaborative research into reconfigurable digitally assisted assembly, component manufacturing and machining technologies and is capable of rapidly switching production between different high-value components and one-off parts.

 Factory 2050 is the first building to be completed on the University of Sheffield’s new Advanced Manufacturing Campus.
 The 6,730 sq m landmark circular glass building and rectangular extension is home to the AMRC’s Integrated Manufacturing Group (IMG) and is the UK’s first totally reconfigurable, digital factory for collaborative research.